hegde25sath/hegde25sath/README.md

 ### Hi

-I'm Sathvik, and I'm currently a sophomore at Purdue studying computer science.
+I'm Sathvik, and I'm a computer science student at Purdue graduating in May 2027.
+My focus is in [computational science and engineering](https://www.cs.purdue.edu/undergraduate/curriculum/track-cse-fall2023.html), and supporting that is my mathematics minor.

-Languages:
+Languages that I am proficient in, in descending order of fluency, are:
-  - C, Java, Python
+  - Java, C, Python, x86_64 assembly,

-Contact me if you would like to get in touch.
+Feel free to contact me through my LinkedIn.